List of The Idolmaster characters: Cinderella Project

 Kirari is a tall 17-year-old girl.
 She clings to Anzu and keeps her in check like an older sister, but gets put into a different unit than her.
 She is somewhat similar to Yayoi with her hyperactive personality, although much larger in figure and three years older – she is the tallest female idol in the entire franchise as of her introduction.
 Similar to Azusa, she doesn't mind the small things and being an "older sister" type, and tends to be laid-back with her approach to work and events.
 Although the leader of her group, her partners tend to be able to do whatever they want, because she doesn't always effectively take charge or keep them in check like she does with Anzu.
 She is part of the unit "Dekoration" along with Rika and Miria.

-Her Cinderella Master single, released on August 8, 2012, charted on the Oricon Singles Chart for seven weeks and topped at #10 on August 20.
+Her Cinderella Master single, released on August 8, 2012, charted on the Oricon Singles Chart for seven weeks and topped at No. 10 on August 20.